There is an option now on your profile page

 Torgue: Wow, that quest was dark as HELL, a true look into the duplicitous of interpersonal relationships.
 NOW GET BACK HERE SO I CAN EXPLAIN WHAT THE F*CK I JUST SAID!

 - Sound Effect Bleep: His company's shareholders installed some kind of device in him that bleeps his gratuitous swearing.
 The game isn't censoring him, he's being censored in-universe, and he doesn't like it one bit.

-- Space X: His "space truck" which orbits Pandora.
+- Space Trucker: His "space truck" orbits Pandora.

 - Strange Minds Think Alike: Goes along completely with anything Tiny Tina says.

 - Strong Family Resemblance: He looks just like his grandmother, with the exception of his mustache and his shirtlessness.